 In case of using the storagenode docker version, it will continuously restarted until the Node Operator would fix the problem.

-In case of using the Windows GUI, the service will not restart automatically and the Node Operator should fix the problem and restart the service.
+In case of using the Windows GUI, the service will not restart automatically and the Node Operator should fix the problem and How do I shut down my node for system maintenance?.

 Such failures should be attended to immediately as they can lead to the node getting disqualified.